apoorva2810/CS6910/Assignment-3/README.md

 <br />&nbsp; &nbsp; The target hindi words have been preprocessed by adding '\t' and '\n' to each of the words in the given dataset
 <br />&nbsp; &nbsp; The input data and target data of training dataset have been converted into one hot vectors and later we have used embedding on top of that.
 <br />&nbsp; &nbsp; &nbsp; &nbsp;For Test data set, we have used one hot encoding for input text , not for target text.
-<br />&nbsp; &nbsp; &nbsp; &nbsp; The model that we have built for seq2seq learning is based on character level modelling.Hence, it gives us character level accuracy.
-To  get the word level accuracy we have built the custom function ValAcc2().
+<br />&nbsp; &nbsp; &nbsp; &nbsp; The model that we have built for seq2seq learning is based on character level modelling.Hence, it gives us character level accuracy.<br />&nbsp; &nbsp; &nbsp; &nbsp; To  get the word level accuracy we have built the custom function ValAcc2().
 <br />&nbsp; &nbsp; &nbsp; &nbsp; model_run() function is being called to build the custom model.
 <br />&nbsp; &nbsp; &nbsp; &nbsp; model_run() function also builds the suitable inference model
 <br />&nbsp; &nbsp; &nbsp; &nbsp; decode_sequence() function has been built to provide the predicted hindi words.
 Function decode_sequence1() is for single layer of encoder and decoder  model .Function decode_sequence2() is for 2 stacked layers of encoder and decoder models.